Last Updated on October 9, 2023 by Matt Musico

 Iván Rodríguez: 217 Home Runs

 It wouldn’t be outrageous to say that Iván Rodríguez‘s Hall of Fame resume is bolstered by the 13 Gold Gloves he won behind the plate.
 This includes a streak of 10 in a row from 1992 through 2001.
-But still, for all the attention Pudge gets for his defense, he was also a pretty good hitter.
+But still, for all the attention Pudge gets for his defense, he was also pretty good in the batter’s box.

 He was a .296 career hitter, but also registered 10 different seasons with a batting average of at least .300.
 Rodríguez did it eight consecutive years between 1995 and 2002, as well.
 His cumulative line during this time was .316/.352/.521.
 This period also included his power peak, which led to him slugging 20-plus homers in five straight years from 1997-01.